felixstrobel/tryhackme/crack_the_hash/README.md

 <i>Here we have a `bcrypt-blowfish` hash.
 It has the mode number 3200.
 For this hash it is easier if we `echo` the hash into a file.
 Do it like this: `echo \$2y\$12\$Dwt1BZj6pcyc3Dy1FWZ5ieeUznr71EeNkJkUlypTsgbX1H68wsRom > hash`.
 We have to escape the `$`.<br>
 The full command looks like this: `hashcat -m 3200 hash ./rockyou.txt`<br>
 This hash can take a while to crack.
-Be pacient and you will get the cracked hash.</i>
+Be patient and you will receive the cracked hash.</i>

 <pre>
 $2y$12$Dwt1BZj6pcyc3Dy1FWZ5ieeUznr71EeNkJkUlypTsgbX1H68wsRom:<b>bleh</b>